LeventErkok/linearEqSolver/README.md

 ## linearEqSolver

 Solve systems of linear equations, using SMT solvers.
 Both integer only solutions and solutions over rationals are supported.
 Either single solutions, or all solutions can be computed.

-The hackage site http://hackage.haskell.org/package/linearEqSolver is the best place for details on the API and the example use cases.
+See the inline comments in the haddock documentation for example use cases.

 ### Build Status